stacks-network/docs/src/pages/smart-contracts/running-a-testnet-node.md

+---
+title: Testnet
+description: Run the latest builds of a Stacks Testnet node
+icon: TestnetIcon
+---

 # Running a Testnet Node

 The Stacks 2.0 testnet is currently in development.
 As part of the testnet, you can run a node and connect it to a public network.
 This guide will walk you through downloading and running your own node in the testnet network.